microbit-playground/programs/tilty.md

 # Difficulty of program: easy, medium or ninja
 cats: ninja

+date: 2016-12-23T10:20:00Z
 ---

 Move the micro:bit through the x- and y axis to illuminate all the squares.

 {% highlight python %}
 {% include_relative code/tilty.py %}